ryanlleung/PBN-Control/README.md

 PMW3360DM_Camera/ contains code for the Arduino to read the optical sensors in camera mode.
 Camera mode outputs continuously a serial line of ravelled pixel values for a sensor in the 36x36 sensor array.

-In src/opt_ctrl:
+In src/opten_ctrl:

 Files beginning with opt_ contains low-level functions for reading the optical sensors using the Arduino.

-read_burst.py reads the optical sensors
+read_burst.py reads an optical sensor in burst mode and prints the aggragated "dx, dy" values.

+plot_camera.py reads the an optical sensor in camera mode and plots an image detected by the sensor array continuously, with a save image option.

 ## GUI
 In src/ The files beginning with gui_ are for the GUI interface for monitoring and controlling the motors.